Reviewable evidence. Human accountability_

 AI Follow-Up Questions

 Automatically generated questions that ask candidates to explain the choices and reasoning behind their submitted code.
 Surfaces candidates who can produce AI-generated output but cannot defend it.
-Deliberately not scored, so the signal stays human-judged and bias-free.
+Intentionally not scored, to keep the signal human-judged and free of bias.

 Cheating apps detection